 - 1. Software copies the top block to the block immediately below the top - 2.
 Software checks that the copied block is correct.
 This could be done by performing a checksum calculation. - 3.
 Software sets the "Top-Block Swap" bit.
-This will invert the appropriate address bits for the cycles going to the FWH or the SPI. - 4.
+This will invert the appropriate address bits for the cycles going to the SPI. - 4.
 Software erases the top block - 5.
 Software writes the new top block - 6.
 Software checks the new top block - 7.
-Software clears the Top-Block Swap bit - 8.
-Software sets the Top Swap Lock-Down bit
+Software clears the top-block swap bit - 8.
+Software sets the Top_Swap Lock-Down bit